HiperMaximus/separable_group_vae/README.md

 Combine the custom layers into a cohesive model, such as a ResNet.

 1.  **Lifting Layer**: The first layer of the network is the `LiftingConvolution` module.
-2.  **Equivariant Body**: The main body consists of a series of blocks, each containing one or more `SeparableGroupConvolution` layers, interspersed with standard layers like `BatchNorm` and non-linear activations.
+2.  **Equivariant Body**: The main body consists of a series of blocks, each containing one or more `SeparableGroupConvolution` layers and non-linear activations.
 3.  **Invariant Pooling**: After the final equivariant block, the feature map has shape $(B, C_{final}, N_h, H_{out}, W_{out})$.
 To achieve a final prediction that is invariant to the group action, apply a pooling operation (e.g., max or mean) across the group dimension (dim=2).
 The result is an invariant feature map of shape $(B, C_{final}, H_{out}, W_{out})$.
-4.  **Classifier Head**: Apply global average pooling over the spatial dimensions, followed by one or more `torch.nn.Linear` layers to produce the final output logits.
+4.  **VAE Head**: Flatten or apply global average pooling over the spatial dimensions, followed by one or more `torch.nn.Linear` layers to produce the final output logits.